Olibabba/Final_Coordination/README.md

 - Car performance analyzer module - a plug in for your car to collect and analyze performance metrics.

-## News Cloud Feasability
+## News Cloud Feasibility

-In order to explore the feasability of this project I looked first for examples of word clouds being applied to the news, then I searched for api's and other methods to access news headlines and articles more easily, then I attempted to find ideas on how machine learning could be applied to the news (which itself was a challenge since Google just wanted to news about Machine Learning)
+In order to explore the feasibility of this project I looked first for examples of word clouds being applied to the news, then I searched for api's and other methods to access news headlines and articles more easily, then I attempted to find ideas on how machine learning could be applied to the news (which itself was a challenge since Google just wanted to news about Machine Learning)

 Things I did not look at here, but should be considered as well, data storage, time to go live, and site design.